Showing posts with label Verheyen. Show all posts

 Yesterday, I learned of the passing of John Francis Dean (2/11/1936 - 2/29/2024).
 Looking back, John probably had the greatest impact on me in the conservation and preservation field.
 I shared some of my experiences with him in a post here several years ago.

-John Dean (2nd from left) with Yoko Sampson demonstrating
+John Dean (2nd from right) with Yoko Sampson demonstrating

 during one of the frequent tours he gave of the program at